 Censa, a privately held biotechnology company focused on developing therapies for the orphan metabolic diseases, is developing CNSA-001 for the treatment of phenylketonuria ("PKU").
 CNSA-001 is an orally bioavailable form of a natural precursor of tetrahydrobiopterin ("BH4") with the potential to provide improved phenylalanine ("Phe") reduction in patients with PKU when compared to BH4.
 Preclinical research has suggested CNSA-001 may provide improved bioavailability, plasma stability and tissue exposure, leading to higher intracellular BH4 levels and subsequent greater Phe reduction when compared to the current standard of care in PKU.
 In pre-clinical models, CNSA-001 has also shown an ability to cross the blood-brain barrier which, if supported by clinical data, may lead to broader utility in additional indications such as primary BH4 deficiency (PBD) and Segawa syndrome.
-CNSA-001 has completed both the single and multiple ascending dose studies and a Phase 2 proof of concept study in PKU is expected to commence in the third quarter of 2018.
+CNSA-001 has completed both the single and multiple ascending dose studies.
+In October 2018, the first patient was dosed in the Phase 2 proof of concept study of CNSA-001 for PKU, and enrollment continues.

 PKU is a rare, genetic metabolic condition in which the body cannot breakdown Phe due to a missing or defective phenylalanine hydroxylase ("PAH") enzyme.
 High Phe levels can lead to developmental and physical growth delay, executive function impairment, seizures, and microcephaly caused by toxic Phe accumulation in the brain.
-PKU is typically diagnosed at birth.
+PKU is typically diagnosed at birth and has an estimated addressable population of 45,000 to 50,000.